Semisimple characters for inner froms I: GL_n(D)

 \subsection{Simple strata}

-In \cite[2.21]{secherreI:04} the author introduces pseudo-simple strata.
-One goal of this subsection is that these strata are semisimple.
+In \cite[\S 3.2]{secherreI:04} the author studies quasi-simple characters.
+One goal of this subsection is to prove that the underlying strata of those characters are semisimple, see Proposition~\ref{propQuasiSimpleStrataAreSemisimple}.
 Further we prove two diagonalization theorems for simple strata, and we recall results about intertwining.
-So let~$\ti{F}|F$ be a finite unramified field extension such that the index of~$D$ divides~$[\ti{F}:F]$.
+So let~$\ti{F}|F$ be a finite unramified field extension such that the degree of~$D$ divides~$[\ti{F}:F]$.
 Without loss of generality let us assume that~$L|F$ is a sub-extension of~$\ti{F}|F$.
 In this subsection let~$\Delta$ be a semi-pure stratum.
 Then~$\Delta\otimes {\ti{F}}$ is again a semi-pure stratum.

-\begin{proposition}[{{\cite[2.23]{secherreI:04},\cite[2.4.1]{bushnellKutzko:93}}}] Let~$\Delta$ be a pure stratum then for every simple stratum~$\Delta'$ equivalent to~$\Delta$ we have that~$e(E'|F)$ divides~$e(E|F)$ and~$f(E'|F)$ divides~$f(E|F)$.
+\begin{proposition}[{{\cite[Theorem 2.23]{secherreI:04},\cite[(2.4.1)]{bushnellKutzko:93}}}] Let~$\Delta$ be a pure stratum then for every simple stratum~$\Delta'$ equivalent to~$\Delta$ we have that~$e(E'|F)$ divides~$e(E|F)$ and~$f(E'|F)$ divides~$f(E|F)$.
 Further, the following assertions are equivalent: \begin{enumerate} \item $\Delta$ is simple. \item $\Res_F(\Delta)$ is simple. \end{enumerate} \end{proposition}

-\begin{corollary}[{{see \cite[6.1,6.4]{skodlerackStevens:15-1} for the split case}}] Let~$\Delta$ be a pure stratum with~$n>r$.
+\begin{corollary}[{{see \cite[Definition 6.1, Proposition 6.4]{skodlerackStevens:18} for the split case}}] Let~$\Delta$ be a pure stratum with~$n>r$.
 Then~$\Delta$ is simple if and only if there is no pure stratum~$\Delta'$ equivalent to~$\Delta$ such that~$[E':F]$ is smaller than~$[E:F]$. \end{corollary}